The Most Iconic Food Fact from Every State

 Georgia is also home to a lot of kale.
 It’s the number two producer (after California), as well as the birthplace of the growing health-food chain Kale Me Crazy.

 Hawaii and pineapples go together like peanut butter and jelly, right?
 Not so much anymore.
 Pineapple manufacturers, including Dole, relocated their operations from Hawaii starting in the 1980s, citing rising costs.
 That canned pineapple you’re eating likely comes from Ecuador, Honduras, or Costa Rica.
-Don’t miss this guide to the best comfort food in each state.

 They may be synonymous with Idaho—they’re even on the state’s license plates—but potatoes aren’t native to the state.
 A missionary named Henry Harmon Spalding brought them west to Lapwai in 1836 and taught members of the Nez Percé tribe how to cultivate them.